xinming-Feng/casa0018/Assessment/Report/README.md

 ## Introduction

-This project presents a vision-based system designed to detect whether a window is open or closed.
-When the camera identifies that the window is in an open state, a red LED light is activated.
-Conversely, when the system detects that the window is closed, a green LED light is illuminated.
-To date, there has been little precedent for using camera-based systems specifically to monitor the open or closed state of windows within this domain.
-However, related work has explored the use of depth cameras to identify the state of doors (Ramôa et al., 2020), which serves as an inspiring foundation for this investigation.
+This project introduces a vision-based system to detect whether a window is open or closed.
+A red LED lights up when the window is open, while a green LED indicates it is closed.
+Although camera-based window state detection is rare, related studies using depth cameras for door detection (Ramôa et al., 2020) provide useful insights.

-Motivated by this prior research, we propose that a similar approach could be extended to window state detection.
-Unclosed windows can be a source of significant inconvenience in everyday life—for example, external noise may disturb sleep, especially for individuals residing near busy roads.
-Additionally, open windows may allow insects to enter or permit rain to be blown indoors during inclement weather.
-This system aims to mitigate such issues by providing users with timely visual cues regarding window status, thereby addressing a seemingly trivial yet often overlooked aspect of daily living.
+Unclosed windows can cause various daily inconveniences, such as noise disturbances, insect intrusion, or rain entering the room.
+This system offers a practical solution by providing visual feedback, helping users manage window status more effectively in everyday life.

 ## Research Question